How to Pay International Contractors in Mexico [2024]

 Step #1: Classify your workers

-Mexican authorities see contractors and employees as two distinct worker categories.
+Mexican authorities see contractors and employees as two distinct worker categories, and as of 2022, misclassifying workers is considered tax fraud under Mexican law.
 It’s essential to classify your contractors correctly to avoid the risk of worker misclassification.

 To help you decide if you should hire employees or hire contractors, consider the following differences: